Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Results

+As seen in Table~\ref{tab:robustness}, a lack of calibration minimally impacts the emergent conventions.
+Adding random sensor noise does lead to less conventional languages, but the communication does not break down even under substantial amounts of noise.

-The third experiment assesses the applicability of the methodology to heteromorphic populations, in our case populations in which not all agents are equipped with the same combination of sensors.
-For this purpose, we set up a variation on the CLEVR experiment in which each individual agent has access to a randomly selected subset of the 20 dimensions that are provided by the dataset.
-This means in practice that almost all games are played by two agents that do not perceive the same entities through the same dimensions.
-Concretely, we run two instances of the experiment in which the agents are respectively endowed with combinations of 19 and 10 randomly selected sensors (HETERO-19 and HETERO-10).
-In order to establish a meaningful basis for comparison, we also run a version of the experiment with homomorphic populations in which the agents are endowed with the same number of sensors (HOMO-19 and HOMO-10).
-In the homomorphic setting, the sensor combination is randomly selected for each agent at the beginning of each experimental run and remains constant throughout the experiment.
+\paragraph{Heteromorphic populations.} The next experiment assesses the applicability of the methodology to heteromorphic populations.
+Previous work has explored heterogeneity through differences in agents' internal design, such as architectural or learning asymmetries \citep{rita2022role, mahaut2025referential}.
+Here, we focus on perceptual heterogeneity as in \citet{degreeff2011development} and \citet{kim2021emergent}, testing whether a convention can still emerge when agents differ in what they can sense.
+For this purpose, we set up variations on the first four featured scenarios in which each individual agent has access to a randomly selected subset of the $d$ dimensions.
+Concretely, for every dataset, we run two instances of the experiment in which the agents are respectively endowed with combinations of $d-1$ and $\frac{d}{2}$ randomly selected sensors (He1 and He2 conditions).
+In order to establish a meaningful basis for comparison, we also run a version of the experiment with homomorphic populations in which the agents are endowed with the same number of sensors (Ho1 and Ho2).